prabu-sivakumar/Blockchain-Capstone/README.md

 We could sell items by clicking on the sell button.
 This initiates a series of Metamask transactions - Initialize Wallet, Approve the item for listing and confirm the items for listing.
 Once the item is listed, we could lower price.

+Login to the Metamask using another account and ensure the Wallet is sufficiently funded to buy item listed in the listing.

 Screenshots are included in the document: https://github.com/prabu-sivakumar/Blockchain-Capstone/blob/master/Documents/Open%20Sea%20Marketplace.docx